o3de/sig-release/releases/Process/O3DE Exception Checklist.md

 **Exception Tracking**
 - [ ] 1.
 Owning SIG requests the exception, by a Sig Representative (Chair/co-chair) adding the PR to the exception requests queue board.
 - [ ] 2.
-Owning SIG comments on the PR explaining impact if this code does not go into stabilization.
+Owning SIG comments on the PR explaining impact if this code does not go into stabilization + blast radius
 - [ ] 3.
 Unrelated SIG representative (chair/cochair) approves the exception, adding a comment indicating approval and the SIG they represent.
 - [ ] 4.
 UX SIG representative (chair/cochair) approves the exception, adding a comment indicating approval and the SIG they represent.
 - [ ] 5.
 Testing SIG representative (chair/cochair) approves the exception, adding a comment indicating approval and the SIG they represent.